Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 };
 ```

-`swap` calls the `swapTokens` Ethereum function to make the swap, then resets nessicary state variables:
+`swap` calls the `swapTokens` Ethereum function to make the swap, then resets necessary state variables:

 ```javascript=196
 const swap = () => {